baruch1192/Augmentations-effect-on-soft-Intro-VAE/README.md

 MNIST -    `python main.py --dataset mnist --device 0 --lr 2e-4 --num_epochs 500 --beta_kl 1.0 --beta_rec 1.0 --beta_neg 256 --z_dim 32 --batch_size 128 --p_augment 0.5`

 **Notes**:
-* Our best experiment was with `--p_augment 0.5`, but you can experiment with the other method as well.
+* Our best experiment was with `--p_augment 0.5`, but you can experiment with the other methods as well.
 * The optimizer uses a step scheduler for the learning rate, the milestone is set to epoch 350.
 * During training:
     * figures of samples and reconstructions are saved locally.